sblendorio/victerm300/README.md

 - **victerm.prg**: for *unexpanded* VIC-20s
 - **victerm-expanded.prg**: for *expanded* VIC-20s (from 8K to 32K expansion cartridges)
 - **victerm-exp3k.prg**: for VIC-20s with *3K* expansion
+All those three executables are included in this repo.

 ## Original listing
 This is the original program, which is printed on the VIC-Modem guide: